tolik518/r0.fyi/src/blog/tangled-knotmirror-ssrf.md

 ## 1. Background / Discovery notes

 At work I got the task to audit multiple repositories for security issues.
 With all the hype around [mythos](https://red.anthropic.com/2026/mythos-preview/) we've decided to do an AI-assisted code review.
-Since all of our repositories don't have a publicly accessible API, the issues we've found weren't critical - but that motivated me to look into some open source repositories!
+This got me interested to also take a look into some open source repositories!
 Some days prior I've stumbled upon [tangled](https://tangled.org), so it was an obvious target for me to poke a little bit around.

 Tangled is a decentralized git forge built on top of the [AT Protocol](https://atproto.com/) (known for powering Bluesky).

-So I've started to look into the codebase manually first.
+So I've started to look into the codebase manually first (as I don't have unlimited tokens, I haven't sent in an agent just yet).
 When looking into the codebase I even made [some](https://tangled.org/tangled.org/core/pulls/1430/round/0) [small](https://tangled.org/tangled.org/core/pulls/1441/round/2) [contributions](https://tangled.org/tangled.org/core/pulls/1432/round/1).

 Due to the decentralized nature it is possible to host your own knot, which is basically a host that handles git-operations.
 After digging a little bit more into it
 I've also found out that it's possible to use `localhost` as a knot.
 This means that the production tangled server would try to reach its own `localhost`.
 This smells like a vulnerability.
-Since the infrastructure of the tangled server is somewhat [transparent](https://tangled.org/tangled.org/infra/tree/b58686686afc02d84c792915fc98122e5e2b371f)
-I knew where to look next.
+Since the infrastructure of the tangled server is somewhat transparent through the monorepo and additionally through the [infra](https://tangled.org/tangled.org/infra/tree/b58686686afc02d84c792915fc98122e5e2b371f)-repo I knew where to look next.

 ![](/images/blog/tangled-add-your-knot.png)

 This is where I got too impatient to continue manually though and I got myself a [Claude Pro](https://claude.ai/upgrade/pro?interval=monthly) license for a month and installed the [claude cli](https://code.claude.com/docs/en/overview).
 Giving the agent all the information I've had it gave me a possible attack vector with a proof of concept, which I then manually verified and Bingo!
 I (we?) found a critical vulnerability!

 ---